-On May 2021, the European Commission has also issued a statement indicating that it will propose, by 2023 a new framework for business taxation (Business in Europe: Framework for Income Taxation: "BEFIT") aiming at: (i) reducing administrative burdens, (ii) removing tax obstacles and (iii) creating a more business-friendly environment within the European single market.
-BEFIT will replace the pending Common Consolidated Corporate Tax Base proposal, which will be withdrawn.
-The BEFIT will provide a single corporate tax rulebook for the EU, providing for fairer allocation of taxing rights between Member States.
-These regulations could impact our tax position in the future.
+Moreover, a number of further proposals from the European Commission have or are expected to be issued that further enhance and move beyond the work on the BEPS project.
+First, a package of tax reforms was adopted by the European Commission on September 12, 2023, comprising the "Proposal for a Council Directive on Business in Europe: Framework for Income Taxation" ("BEFIT") (which seeks to produce a comprehensive solution for business taxation in the EU) and the "Proposal for a Council Directive on transfer pricing" (which seeks to harmonize transfer pricing rules within the EU and ensure a common approach to transfer pricing).
+BEFIT aims to introduce a common set of rules for EU companies to calculate their taxable base while ensuring a more effective allocation of profits between EU countries.
+Following adoption by the European Council, the proposals are intended to come into force on July 1, 2028 (for BEFIT) and January 1, 2026 (for the transfer pricing proposals).
+BEFIT has the potential to alter taxing rights with the EU, and may include substantive changes to applicable tax rules.
+Second, the European Commission has proposed changes to the procedures used across the EU in respect of withholding taxes.
+Specifically, the changes are aimed to simplify the procedures for a refund or to apply for relief at the source; however, the proposal could have broader implications.
+If adopted, these withholding tax proposals are expected to come into effect from January 1, 2027.
+Whether these proposals will be taken forward, and if so the details and timing of their implementation and the impact on us, is uncertain.
 The tax authorities in any applicable jurisdiction may disagree with the positions we have taken or intend to take regarding the tax treatment or characterization of any of our transactions, including the tax treatment or characterization of our indebtedness.
 We can also not guarantee that any advance pricing agreements and advance tax rulings concluded with local authorities will, upon expiry, be extended on the same terms.
 Further, the authorities may not agree with the tax advice that we receive from our outside tax advisors.
 If any applicable tax authorities were to successfully challenge the tax treatment or characterization of any of our transactions, it could result in the disallowance of deductions, the imposition of withholding taxes, the reallocation of income or other consequences that could have a material adverse effect on our business, financial condition, and results of operations.